Another momentous event in the village diary took place on Sunday, September 3rd 2017 – the annual Appleby Flower, Presentation and Produce Show!

-The staging tables were soon laden down with apples, tomatoes, beans, marrows, other fruits and veg as well as mouth wateringly delicious baked good, jams and marmalades.
-Not to mention crafts, artwork, eggs, and much more besides.
-The talent and artistry on show was truly magnificent and hugely inspiring.
-The Village Hall, in all its recently renovated glory, looked an absolute picture!
-It was really good to see so many ‘first timers’ and children at the show.
-As with all village events, it is vital that they continue to attract new blood!
+The staging tables were soon weighed down with apples, tomatoes, beans, marrows, quince, plums, blackberries and all number of other edible fruits and veg as well as mouth wateringly delicious baked good, jams and marmalades.
+And then there was the crafts, the artwork, photographs, eggs, knitting, crochet and much more besides.
+The talent and artistry on show was once more fantastically high and hugely inspiring.
+It was really good to see so many ‘first timers’ at the show this year too.

 Judging commenced at 1pm prompt.
-The judges were set the extremely daunting task of choosing 1st, 2nd and 3rd places from such a high standard of entries, a task they undertook with great skill, dilligence and good humour.
-Each judge has their own section based on their personal expertise and experience.
-Every single item is scrutinised and a winner chosen for its various attributes based on a recognised standard applicable to each class.
-It really is an exacting science, one I personnaly wouldn’t relish!
+The judges were set the daunting task of choosing 1st, 2nd and 3rd places from the entries, a task they undertook with great skill, dilligence and good humour.
+Every single item is scrutinised closely and a winner chosen for its various attributes based on a recognised standard applicable to each class.
+It really is an exacting science.

-The final decisions were made, winning cards written, envelopes filled with cash prizes for the lucky winners, time for a very quick cup of tea and a bite to eat and then we were ready to open the doors once more to allow the participants back in to view their fate.
+The final decisions were made, prize cards written, envelopes filled with cash prizes for the lucky winners.
+Time then for a very quick cup of tea and a slice of cake and we were back ready to open the doors at 4.15pm to allow the participants, their friends and families back in.

-All too soon it was time for the grand raffle draw and then the all important auction of goods.
-All the funds raised by the event stay in Appleby to support and safeguard the running of the Show.
+All too soon it was time for the grand raffle draw and then the good humoured fast paced auction of exhibits donated by the exhibitors.
+All the funds raised by the event stay in Appleby to support and safeguard the running of the Show for future generations.

-The abiding memory of the day is of smiles and good natured fun.
-Thank you Appleby – and see you next year for the 51st!
+The abiding memory of the day, as always, is of smiles and good natured fun.
+Thank you one and all – and see you next year for the 52nd Show!